radiac/django-tagulous/docs/usage.rst

     instance = Person()
     instance.skills.set_tags('run, "kung fu", jump')

-    # Save the changes to the database
+    # They're not committed to the database until you save
     instance.save()

     # Get a list of all tags